 As noted above, PROMESA required the development of a fiscal plan and budget for Puerto Rico that will supersede previous fiscal plans.
-PREPA submitted its draft fiscal plan on February 21, 2017 and the latest plan was published, following updates after the post-hurricane restoration in April 2018.
+PREPA submitted its draft fiscal plan on

+February 21, 2017 and the latest plan was published, following updates after the posthurricane restoration in August 2018.
 PREPA's fiscal plan aligns with the Government's fiscal plan and addresses areas specific to PREPA.
 The plan focuses on the need for privatization of assets, efficiency in expenditures, and the need for being an economic growth engine for Puerto Rico.

 PREPA's current situation including aging and poorly maintained infrastructure, limited fuel options, and operational challenges drive the current high cost of energy service.
-The ongoing recession has resulted in lower energy sales, required subsidized service to certain customers, while ineffective bill collection from government and other customers has further stressed PREPA's financial situation.
-PREPA's rates in recent history have been insufficient to cover costs.
-Growing debt limited ability to invest in the grid and the PREPA pension fund.
-These limitations in investments along with legislation cutting PREPA's employees benefits have caused an increase in the service outages and essential employees resignations and early retirements.
+The ongoing recession has resulted in lower energy sales, and required subsidized service to certain customers.
+Growing debt limited PREPA's ability to invest in the grid and the PREPA pension fund.
 As a result, PREPA's service reliability and infrastructure lags industry standards.
-The fiscal plan details a path to modernization.
+The fiscal plan details a path to modernization through transformation.
 Key to this transformation is the development of PREPA's 2018 IRP.
 Details and timeline for the IRP are included in the plan.